bank-vaults/bank-vaults/README.md

-*Bank Vaults is a thick, tricky, shifty right with a fast and intense tube for experienced surfers only.
+*Bank Vaults is a thick, tricky, shifty right with a fast and intense tube for experienced surfers only, located on Mentawai.
 Think heavy steel doors, secret unlocking combinations and burly guards with smack-down attitude.
-Usually larger than most spots in the area.
 Watch out for clean-up sets.*

-*Bank Vaults is a wrapper for the official Vault client with automatic token renewal, built in Kubernetes support, dynamic database credential management.*
+*Bank Vaults is a wrapper for the official Vault client with automatic token renewal, built in Kubernetes support, dynamic database credential management and more.*

-# bank-vaults

-This repository contains several Go packages for interacting with Hashicorp Vault:
+This repository contains several Go packages for interacting with Vault:

-- vault
+- Vault

     A wrapper for the official Vault client with automatic token renewal, and Kubernetes support.

-- database
+- Database

     A helper for creating database source strings (MySQL/PostgreSQL) with database credentials dynamically based on configured Vault roles (instead of `username:password`).